 An innovative zine looking for inclusive, eclectic, bold, welcoming and experimental writing and art.
 Submissions are always open — check them out here.

 We have ambitious plans for the future of Briefly Write – but we need your support to pursue them.
 We want to establish a sustainable model that will allow us to pay contributors, grow our readership and generate more exciting content and creativity.
 We want to encourage more people to share their story and do more to get under-represented voices heard.
-We have several themed issues in the pipeline, but we don’t want to launch these until we are able to pay writers.
+We have several plans in the pipeline, including themed issues and anthologies.

-Every penny we receive will go to maintaining and improving Briefly Write (which we run at a loss to ourselves).
+Every penny we receive will go to maintaining and improving Briefly Write.
+We do not take any money out.